AdobeDocs/certification.en/help/certifications/restart-program.md

 ### How does it work?

-* Check eligibility
+* Check eligibility in your profile history - If you are eligible you will see an exam listed that begins with RES.
-* Complete the requirements (course assessments/exam) before the deadline
+* Complete the requirements before the deadline
-* Act now to take advantage of this opportunity to earn a new certification for free.
+* Act now to take advantage of this free opportunity

 >[!NOTE]
 >